imccarter/TenGigg/README.md

 ### Phase 2: Make New Posts, Categories (~2 days)
 Registered users can add new posts, selecting up to 2 categories to post to.
 Posts are comprised of a title and a file; a gif, png, or jpeg initially.
-This file will be uploaded via Filepicker.
+This file will be uploaded via Cloudinary.
 The public main page index can be filtered by category via drop-down menu.

 [Details][phase-two]

 ### Phase 3: Displaying Single Posts, Comments (~3 days)
 Posts can be clicked on to navigate to the show page.
 The post will be displayed in full-view format, with its comments underneath the post.
-Comments can have their own comments that are nested underneath, and can be expanded and viewed by clicking.
+Voting can also be performed here.
 [Details][phase-three]

 ### Phase 4: Voting on Posts and Comments, Posts Sidebar (~1-2 days)
 Users can upvote or downvote posts and comments, increasing or decreasing the post or comment's popularity score.
 There will be a sidebar with posts displayed in a thumb-view format, with just a small image and the title, and possibly also comment and popularity stats.
-Determining what posts show up on sidebar TBD.
+Sidebar will display a random sample of posts.

 [Details][phase-four]